 On November 28, 1990, Congress created the Gila Box Riparian National Conservation Area (RNCA) in section 201 of the Arizona Desert Wilderness Act, Public Law 101-628.
 As stated in the Act, the principle objective for establishing the RNCA was to "conserve, protect, and enhance" the riparian and associated values of the area.
 Four perennial waterways - the Gila River, Bonita Creek, Eagle Creek, and San Francisco River - are the lifeblood of this remarkable place.
-Not only does the RNCA hold one of the most significant riparian zones in the Southwest, it offers tremendous scientific, cultural, scenic, recreational, and other associated values.
+Not only does the RNCA hold one of the most significant riparian zones in the Southwest, but it also offers tremendous scientific, cultural, scenic, recreational, and other associated values.
 It is one of only two Riparian National Conservation Areas in the Nation.

 River floating (inflatable kayak, canoe, raft), fishing, wildlife viewing, backpacking, camping, interpretation, and hunting.

 Bonita Creek and Gila River (West): From Safford travel approximately 5 miles east on U.S. Highway 70 to the town of Solomon and turn left onto Sanchez road.
-From there travel north and cross bridge at the Gila River.
+From there travel north and cross the bridge at the Gila River.
 Then you will drive seven more miles until you reach a Bonita Creek and Gila Box RNCA BLM sign and turn left onto that dirt road.
-Once on the dirt road continue travelling approximately 2.5 miles to the West entry sign of the Gila Box Riparian National Conservation Area.
+Once on the dirt road continue traveling approximately 2.5 miles to the West entry sign of the Gila Box Riparian National Conservation Area.

 Boat Take Out

 Entry sign travel 0.5 miles to the Dry Canyon parking area on the right side of the road.
 Dry Canyon parking area can be used for overnight parking while on the river.